digital-containment/malo/src/pages/terms.md

 - Use the App for personal, non-commercial purposes only
 - Comply with all applicable laws and regulations
-- Respect the anomalous nature of the application
+- Use the application responsibly
-- Report any concerning psychological effects immediately
+- Report any technical issues or concerns

 ### 4.2 Prohibited Activities